from a handpicked tutor in LIVE 1-to-1 classes

 Parts of a Triangle

 A triangle consists of various parts.
 It has 3 angles, 3 sides, 3 vertices.
-Let us learn the concept with the help of a triangle figure given below.
-Look at the triangle PQR.
+Observe the triangle PQR given below which shows the sides, the vertices and the interior angles of a triangle.

 - The three angles are, ∠PQR, ∠QRP, and ∠RPQ.